plowsof/monero-reddit/weekly.md

 ## **I don't want to download the blockchain, how can I skip that?**

 The way to skip downloading the blockchain is connecting your wallet to a public remote node.
 You can follow [this guide](https://getmonero.org/resources/user-guides/remote_node_gui.html) on how to set it up.
-You can find a list of public remote nodes on [MoneroWorld](https://moneroworld.com/#nodes).
+Check out [Feather Wallet's list of remote nodes](https://github.com/feather-wallet/feather-nodes/blob/master/nodes.yaml), [ditatompel's list](https://xmr.ditatompel.com/), or [monero.fail](https://monero.fail).

 *Be advised that when using a public remote node you lose some of your privacy.
 A public remote node is able to identify your IP and opens up a range for [certain attacks](https://moneroworld.com/) that further diminish your privacy.* ***A remote node can't see your balance and it can't spend your XMR.***